Internet Radio

 Pandora is also well suited for mobile users.
 It is compatible with a few types of AT&T and Sprint mobile phones, as well as with BlackBerry phones, iPhones and with Windows Mobile.
 This site allows you to search for music using the artist's name or the song title.
 You can even search for music videos.
 Pandora also allows you to share your playlists and song selections with other Pandora members.

-One of the most customizable Internet radio station available is Shoutcast.
-Shoutcast allows you to set up your own radio station and select a number of ways to access the station.
-For example, you can download a Shoutcast toolbar for your Internet browser, you can download a widget to add to your website or blog page or you can download a free iPhone app to go mobile with Shoutcast.
-Like other Internet radio stations, Shoutcast also allows you to browse for a station via genre.
-This site has one of the most extensive genre station lists in the business.
+One of the most customizable Internet radio station available is SHOUTcast.
+SHOUTcast allows you to set up your own radio station and select a number of ways to access the station.
+For example, you can download a SHOUTcast toolbar for your Internet browser, you can download a widget to add to your website or blog page or you can download a free iPhone app to go mobile with SHOUTcast.
+Like other Internet radio stations, SHOUTcast also allows you to browse for a station via genre.
+This site has one of the most extensive genre station lists in the business, especially if you're looking for stations outside North America.

 Live365

 Another option that you have for a basic Internet radio station is Live365.
-This radio station allows you to select stations by genre, they offer you a list of daily recommendations, they allow you to preset your toolbar with the stations that you listen to the most and they even allow you to create your own broadcast.
+This one allows you to select stations by genre, they offer you a list of daily recommendations, they allow you to preset your toolbar with the stations that you listen to the most and they even allow you to create your own broadcast.
 Live365 also offers a great selection of free downloads and widgets that you can use to add Live365 to your website or blog page.
-This website doesn't offer iPhone or BlackBerry apps yet, but most likely it will follow the leaders in this industry at a later time.
-If you don't want to deal with commercials and if you want CD quality sound then you can purchase a VIP membership.

 What's YOUR Favorite Internet Radio Station?